Note

 More Complex Content

 Asking LLM to directly generate a JSON dictionary can be challenging, especially when the JSON content is complex (e.g. code snippets, nested structures).
-In this case, you can use more advanced parsers to guide LLM to generate the desired output.
+You can utilize advanced parsers to structure the LLM output.
 Here is an example of a more complex parser that handle code snippets.

 from agentscope.parsers import RegexTaggedContentParser